Help us feed our browsers!

 I cut my tree last week and then saw you were looking for branches…it’s available, but dry.
 Do you want it?

 We are looking for fresh branches with green leaves still on.

 Do you pick up browse during the winter months?

 Yes.
 We collect browse all year round, rain or shine!
-Our animals still enjoy eating tree limbs when the leaves have fallen off for the winter, however the branches must still be fresh cut!
+Our animals still enjoy eating tree limbs and bark when the leaves have fallen off for the winter, however the branches must still be fresh cut!

 Will you take the whole tree/everything I trim?